splunk/public-o11y-docs/get-started/core2o11y/unified-id/unified-identity.rst

      - admin

    * - Power
-     - User/member
+     - user/member

    * - User and other custom roles
-     - User/member
+     - user/member

 The mapping process is defined by the system, and a user cannot change it at provisioning time or after.

 To add a new user to Splunk Observability Cloud after the integration is complete, a Splunk Cloud Platform administrator must create a new local account in Splunk Cloud Platform or provision a new user with a third party Identity Provider (if Splunk Cloud Platform is not used as IdP).
 A new user is added to Splunk Cloud Platform after they log in for the first time.
 At that point, the user can log in to Splunk Observability Cloud with their Splunk Cloud Platform permissions.

-Note: You can use a third party Identity Provider other than Splunk Cloud Platform, but you will lose the benefits of the integrated experience.
+.. note:: You can use a third party Identity Provider other than Splunk Cloud Platform, but you will lose the benefits of the integrated experience.
 See :ref:`unified-identity-benefits`.

 Once users are set up, Splunk Cloud Platform admins and Splunk Observability Cloud admins must manage roles independently.
 After initial setup, role updates in either product platform do not impact a user’s role in the other platform.
 However, a user’s permissions to specific indexes in Splunk Cloud Platform are always controlled by a user’s role and permissions in Splunk Cloud Platform.